Wheaton College Community Covenant

 These features in combination mean that Wheaton College is a complex Christian community of living, learning, and serving that cannot be reduced to a simple model.
 For example, while the College is not a church, it is yet a community of Christians who seek to live according to biblical standards laid down by Jesus Christ for his body, the church.
 Or again, while the College is not a religious order, it yet demonstrates some features that are similar to religious orders, communities wherein, for the sake of fulfilling the community’s purposes, its members voluntarily enter into a social compact.
 At Wheaton we call this social compact our community covenant.

-For Wheaton's community covenant to serve its stated purpose, it is crucial that each member of the College family understand it clearly and embrace it sincerely.
+For Wheaton’s community covenant to service its stated purpose, it is crucial that each member of the College family understand it clearly and embrace it sincerely.
 In joining this covenant we are, before the Lord, joining in a compact with other members of the Wheaton College community.
 If we do not wish to live under the provisions of this compact, we should not agree to it.
 But if we do agree to it, it should be with the full intention of living with integrity under its provisions.

 Our Community Covenant